A level set based method for fixing overhangs in 3D printing: The level set method

-In this way the surface is recovered as the $0-$level-set of $\u$ at any time.
+In this way the surface is recovered as the zero level set of $\u$ at any time.
 Initially, the function $\u$ is chosen in such a way that

-A common choice for $\u(0,x,y,z)$ is the signed distance function from $\Sigma_0$, although this choice does not lead to a smooth function.
-It is easy to prove \cite{sethianbook} that the level-set function $\u$ at any later time satisfies the following Hamilton-Jacobi equation
+A typical choice for $\u(0,x,y,z)$ is the signed distance function from $\Sigma_0$, although this choice does not lead to a smooth function.
+It is easy to prove \cite{sethianbook} that the level set function $\u$ at any later time satisfies the following Hamilton--Jacobi equation

 with a suitable initial condition $\u(0,x,y,z)=\u_0(x,y,z)$ satisfying \eqref{proprietaLS}.
-Here $\nabla$ denotes the gradient with respect to the space variables.
-One of the most appealing features of the level-set method is that several geometrical properties of the evolving surface can be described by means of its level-set function $\u$.
-For example, it possible to write the unit exterior normal $\Gn$ to the surface and the (mean) curvature $\kappa$ of $\Sigma_t$ in terms of $\u$ and its derivatives.
+Here $\Grad=(\partial_x,\partial_y,\partial_z)$ denotes the gradient with respect to the space variables.
+One of the most appealing features of the level set method is that several geometrical properties of the evolving surface can be described by means of its level set function $\u$.
+For example, it possible to write the unit exterior normal $\Gn$ and the (mean) curvature $\kappa$ in terms of $\u$ and its derivatives.
 More precisely, we have

-If the vector field has the form $\Gv = v(x,y,z,\Gn,\kappa)\Gn$ for some scalar function $v$, the equation \eqref{advec_eq} turns into
+If the vector field has the form $\Gv = v\Gn$ for some scalar function $v$, the equation \eqref{advec_eq} turns into